mcneel/docify/apisite/content/posts/rhino-fileio-filepdfeventargs.md

 ---
-title: "Rhino.FileIO.FilePdfEventArgs"
+title: "FilePdfEventArgs"
 draft: false
 ---

+*Namespace: Rhino.FileIO*

+   Used for events that are fired while constructing/saving a Pdf

-# Properties
+## Properties
-## FilePdf Pdf
+#### FilePdf Pdf
 - (summary)
      The document that is about to be written